uport-project/uport-connect/README.md

 ## <a name="contribute"></a> Contributing

 Code, test and documentation contributions are welcomed and encouraged.
-Please read the guidelines below and reach out on [gitter](https://gitter.im/uport-project/Lobby) or create an [issue](https://github.com/uport-project/uport-connect/issues) if any contribution is more than trivial.
+Please read the guidelines below and reach out on our [riot](https://chat.uport.me/#/login) or create an [issue](https://github.com/uport-project/uport-connect/issues) if any contribution is more than trivial.
 We can help you see where/if it fits into our roadmap and if we are likely to accept.
 We are also looking to add references to projects using `uport-connect` with example implementations and use cases.

 #### <a name="bugs"></a> Reporting Bugs